jethalal-gada/RentIt/README.md

 - User-friendly interface and smooth navigation

 # Technologies Used
--RentIt is built using the following technologies:
+- RentIt is built using the following technologies:
--MongoDB: A NoSQL database used to store product and user information
+- MongoDB: A NoSQL database used to store product and user information
--Express: A web application framework for Node.js used to build the backend server
+- Express: A web application framework for Node.js used to build the backend server
--React: A JavaScript library used for building the user interface -Node.js: A JavaScript runtime used for server-side development
+- React: A JavaScript library used for building the user interface
+- Node.js: A JavaScript runtime used for server-side development
--HTML: The standard markup language for creating web pages
+- HTML: The standard markup language for creating web pages
--CSS: A stylesheet language used for designing the application's appearance
+- CSS: A stylesheet language used for designing the application's appearance
--JavaScript: The programming language used for client-side and server-side scripting
+- JavaScript: The programming language used for client-side and server-side scripting

 # Installation
 To run RentIt locally on your machine, follow these steps: